FuzzyLypt/PrimeNumberSearcher/README.md

 ## Prime Number Searcher

-This is a simple algorithm to search for a desired amount of prime numbers inside a given range that can be set by the user.
+This is a simple algorithm to search for a desired amount of prime numbers inside a given range that can be set by the user using JOptionPane.

 <!-- GETTING STARTED -->
 ## Getting Started

-You can run it on any IDE that supports JDK 25+ (IntelliJ, VS Code, Eclipse, etc..)
+You need JDK 25+ for it to function correctly.

-(You need JDK 25+ for it to function correctly.)
+This is just a simple starter project, however contributions will be well accepted if you want.

 <!-- CONTACT -->
 ## Contact